SpudGunMan/EQMap2/README.md

 ## To-Do
 normally on a next branch if you see it try it out! `git pull origin next`
-- add RSS or sun/moon/tide
+- add other types of data (tide)
-  - tide icon?
-  - volcano icon?
+  - volcano plotting
-- settings menu for UTC and sleep
 - save settings
+  - UTC
 - save database for playback later or just use replay from larger returns in USGS (poll more in UK)
-  - save to memdisk temp?
-  - save by day? add to replay
+  - save by day-add to replay
 - most active region
   - bug limit length of return to map rect?
-- Daily event tranding?